webguywalker/vimwalker/README.md

 **Description:** While you're in a directory that's apart of a git repo it will look at your modified files in your Working Tree and reopen them all in Vim Tabs.

 ### Git Branch Clean-Up
+`:call g:GitBranchCleanUp()`
-> This command will use regex to step you through an interactive prompt to remove old git branches
+> This command will use regex to step you through an interactive prompt to remove old git branches. <br />
+> UI/UX could be simialr to `git rebase -i`, use regex to filter branches loaded into buffer and in vim the user will select what branch to keep/rename/delete

 <br />
 <hr />